thiagoh/sublime-dilmes-ipsum/README.md

 Just press the shortcut key `Alt+Shift+D` to add Dilmes Ipsum text.
 Keep pressing to add more.

-Alternatively, you can also type `dilmes`, `dilmes2`, `dilmes3` to `dilmes8` followed by a `TAB` so that paragraphs will be added.
-Dilmes Ipsum will check if there is a number directly preceding the selection range, and replace it with that many paragraphs of lorem ipsum.
-Addind a decimal point, defines the approximate number of words per paragraph.
+Alternatively, you can also type `dilma` or `dilmes` followed by a `TAB` so that paragraphs will be added.

 ## Features